Daylight saving time in the United States: 2005–2009: Second extension

-2015–2023: Proposals for the introduction of year-round DST
+2015–2024: Proposals for the introduction of year-round DST

-An entire movement has been organized in support of the legalization of using daylight saving time as the year-round clock option.
+Several state and federal representatives have advanced legislation in support of the legalization of using daylight saving time as the year-round clock option.
 Bills have been introduced in more than 30 states to end DST or make it permanent.

 The main argument for introducing year-round DST is that the lifestyles and work patterns of modern-day citizens are no longer compatible with the concept of shifting the clock every spring and fall.
 Supporters also argue that switching to Forward Time would also result in saving energy by reducing the need for artificial light.

 In 2015, the Nevada Senate passed Nevada Assembly Joint Resolution 4, which urged Congress to enact legislation allowing individual states to establish daylight saving time as the standard time in their respective states throughout the calendar year.
-This would mean that Nevada is on the same time as Arizona all year, but would be an hour ahead of California in the winter.
+This would mean that Nevada (except West Wendover) would officially be on the same time as most of Arizona all year, and would be an hour ahead of California in the winter.
 The United States Congress has not yet enacted any enabling legislation in this regard.
 On March 6, 2018, the Florida Senate approved the Sunshine Protection Act which would put Florida on permanent daylight saving time year round, and Governor Rick Scott signed it March 23.
 Congress would need to amend the existing 1966 federal law to allow the change.
 In November 2018, voters in California ratified a legislative plan which would allow for year-round daylight saving time to be enacted.
 However, it still requires the vote of two-thirds of the state's legislature and the approval of Congress.

 The Sunshine Protection Act of 2019 was introduced in the US Senate by Senator Marco Rubio of Florida to make the times used for DST standard time and abolish DST.
 It has bipartisan support from senators from Washington and Tennessee, but it had not received a hearing in the Senate's Commerce, Science, and Transportation committee for years.